Kostur dialect: Usage

 The dialect is commonly viewed as one of the most divergent forms of the Macedonian dialect continuum.
 Today it is primarily restricted to oral communication among native speakers; however, in the past the dialect was frequently used in its written form.
 As late as the Greek Civil War the dialect was being used in newspapers and other print.
 The Nova Makedonka (Нова Македонка, New Macedonian Woman) newspaper published in the period 1948–1949, was published both in the Kostur dialect and in Greek.
-The Edinstvo newspaper published from 1947–1949 also solely made use of the Kostur dialect.
+The Edinstvo newspaper published from 1947 to 1949 also solely made use of the Kostur dialect.

 In 2011 a memoir book in the Kostur dialect using a Bulgarian orthography was published in Sofia, Bulgaria.